Welcome & Hi

 Bio

 David Kaufmann is Assistant Professor of Spatial Development and Urban Policy at ETH Zürich.
-He serves as the Deputy Director of the Institute for Spatial and Landscape Development and as the Deputy Director of the Network City and Landscape (both at ETH Zürich).
-His research examines the intersections of public policy, urban politics, spatial planning and migration studies.
+He serves as the Deputy Director of the Institute for Spatial and Landscape Development and as the Editor-in-Chief of the academic journal disP – The Planning Review.
+His research examines the intersections of public policy, urban studies, planning and migration studies.

-David Kaufmann is the author of Varieties of Capital Cities (2018, Edward Elgar) and co-author of the book The Political Economy of Capital Cities (2018, Routledge).
-His work has been published in leading international journals such as PNAS, npj Urban Sustainability, Urban Studies, Planning Theory, British Journal of Political Science, Governance, and Regional Studies.
+David Kaufmann is the co-editor of the book Global Urban Policy (2026, University of Michigan Press), the author of Varieties of Capital Cities (2018, Edward Elgar), and the co-author of the book The Political Economy of Capital Cities (2018, Routledge).
+His work has been published in leading international journals such as PNAS, Nature Sustainability, Urban Studies, Planning Theory, Journal of the American Planning Association, British Journal of Political Science, and Governance.

 David Kaufmann received the 2018 Carl-Goerdeler-Preis for the best Ph.D thesis about local politics or local administration in business and social sciences in German-speaking countries and the 2020 Clarence Stone Scholar Award as well as the 2017 Susan Clarke Young Scholars’ Award both awarded by the American Political Science Association section Urban and Local Politics.
 He also received the 2021 Best Paper in Urban or Regional Politics (together with Dr. Raffaele Bazurli), awarded by Urban Affairs Review and the American Political Science Association section “Urban and Local Politics” and the 2017 Best Comparative Policy Paper Award (together with Prof. Dr. Fritz Sager) awarded by the journal JCPA and the „IPSA Research Committee on Comparative Studies on Local Governments and Politics”.